 x-ballerina-event-type - This should be there in every event inside the channel.
 This is the name of the event or the value of the attribute mentioned above for a specific event.

 After modifying the AsyncAPI contract, the Ballerina sources can be generated using the commands below.

 $ bal asyncapi [-i | --input] <asyncapi-contract-file-path> [-o | --output] <output-location>

 The generated service can be used as a code template to start the service implementation.
 For example,

-This generates a Ballerina source (i.e., the four Ballerina files below) from the given AsyncAPI definition file.
+This command generates Ballerina service and listener skeletons (i.e., the four Ballerina files below) from the given AsyncAPI definition file.

 data_types.bal- contains all the Ballerina data types extracted from the AsyncAPI definition